SSD Offload#

 Confirm

 MOONCAKE_OFFLOAD_FILE_STORAGE_PATHpoints to an existing, writable directory.
-The client will fail silently if the path is invalid.Verify memory pressure is actually high enough for the master to trigger offload.
+If the path is invalid, real client setup fails duringFileStorageConfig::Validate().Verify memory pressure is actually high enough for the master to trigger offload.
 If the memory pool (

 --global_segment_size) is large relative to the data written, offload may never activate.